-Ms. Bovell held conducting fellowships with the Allentown Symphony and the Chicago Sinfonietta.
-Because of her success with Sinfonietta, Ms. Bovell became assistant conductor for the 2016-2017 season and made her professional debut as part of the MLK Tribute concerts in Chicago’s Symphony Center.
+Holding conducting fellowships with the Allentown Symphony and the Chicago Sinfonietta, Bovell became assistant conductor of the Chicago Sinfonietta for the 2016-2017 season.
+She made her professional debut during the MLK Tribute concerts in Chicago’s Symphony Center.
 That same year, Ms. Bovell was a finalist for Marin Alsop’s Taki Concordia Fellowship.
-In 2015 she was awarded 3rd place in the American Prize for the college/university division.
+In 2015 she was awarded 3rd place in the college/university division in the American Prize.

-A dedicated educator, Ms. Bovell was the Orchestra Director at the Loomis Chaffee School in Windsor, CT for four years.
-In 2015, she conducted a fully staged, three act ballet production of the Swan Princess, based on Tchaikovsky’s Swan Lake.
-In Orange County, California, Ms. Bovell was the Assistant Conductor of the Orange County Youth Symphony Orchestra for two seasons.
-She was also the Assistant Conductor and Strings Coach for the Prelude Youth Orchestras, an organization dedicated to providing orchestral experience to elementary and middle school aged children.
+A dedicated educator, Bovell was the Orchestra Director at the Loomis Chaffee School in Windsor, CT. for four years.
+In 2015, she conducted a fully staged ballet production of the Swan Princess, based on Tchaikovsky’s Swan Lake.
+In Orange, California, Bovell was the Assistant Conductor of the Philharmonic Society's Orange County Youth Symphony for two seasons.
+She was also Assistant Conductor and Strings Coach for the Prelude Strings Orchestra.

-Born and raised in Los Angeles, California, Ms. Bovell is a graduate of Chapman University’s College of the Performing Arts where she received a Bachelor of Music in Music Education.
-She received a Master of Music Degree and Graduate Professional Diploma in instrumental conducting from The Hartt School, where she was a student of Edward Cumming.
+Born in Los Angeles, California, Bovell is a graduate of Chapman University’s College of the Performing Arts receiving a Bachelor of Music in Music Education.
+She went on to receive a Master’s Degree and Graduate Professional Diploma in instrumental conducting from The Hartt School, where she studied with Edward Cumming.

-In addition to conducting, Ms. Bovell is also a published author and released her first collection of poems titled “Dear Soul…” in 2009.
+In addition to conducting, Bovell is a published author and released her first collection of poems titled “Dear Soul…” in 2009.